pavlakrotka/NCC_FreqModels/README.md

-This is an accompanying repository for the paper *“Statistical modeling to adjust for time trends in adaptive platform trials utilizing non-concurrent controls’’* by Pavla Krotka, Martin Posch and Marta Bofill Roig.
+This is an accompanying repository for the paper *“Statistical modeling to adjust for time trends in adaptive platform trials utilizing non-concurrent controls’’* by Pavla Krotka, Martin Posch, Mohamed Gewily, Günter Höglinger, and Marta Bofill Roig.
 It contains the code to reproduce all simulations and figures, as well as the case study presented in the paper.
 <!-- "[Statistical modeling to adjust for time trends in adaptive platform trials utilizing non-concurrent controls](https://arxiv.org)". -->

 The repository is structured as follows: